 The names of these lineages – successful though they were – are probably only familiar to professionals and die-hard enthusiasts.
 The same cannot be said of the ever-popular Dinosauria, whose first (relatively unassuming) representatives also appeared on the scene during this early-Mesozoic time interval, around 230 million years ago.
 The Dinosaur clade has attained tremendous public notoriety for its evolutionary experiments in large body-size, defensive weaponry and bipedal carnivory, as well as for its sudden fall from planetary dominance about 65 million years ago.
-Dinosaurs have penetrated the public perception of prehistoric life so completely that the casual museum-goer is prone to indiscriminately identify any large, extinct reptile (or, worse, any large, extinct animal) on exhibit as a dinosaur.
+Dinosaurs have penetrated the public perception of prehistoric life so completely that the casual museum-goer is prone to indiscriminately identify any large, extinct reptile on exhibit as a dinosaur.
 The term “Dinosaur” refers to the members of a specific branch on the greater tree of reptile evolution – it is not a blanket descriptive term for anything extinct, gigantic and ostensibly reptilian.
 None of the early Mesozoic reptiles I mentioned in the opening paragraph are dinosaurs.

 But what distinguished the earliest Dinosaurs from their non-Dinosaurian reptile contemporaries?
 Are modern-day crocodiles close relatives of dinosaurs?
 Answering these questions is not trivial and will require a fair amount of phylogenetic tree-climbing.